 Bottom line: Killing animals is killing the planet.

 This isn’t the first study to find that raising animals for food is terrible for the environment.
 In fact, a recent study from researchers at the University of Oxford found that ditching animal products could reduce your carbon footprint by 73 percent.

 Similarly, a recent report from Farm Animal Investment Risk and Return found that the meat industry is jeopardizing the Paris climate agreement by failing to properly report its emissions, despite being the single largest contributor to climate change.

 Raising animals for food produces more greenhouse gas emissions than all the cars, planes, and other forms of transportation combined.
 According to the Food and Agriculture Organization of the United Nations, carbon dioxide emissions from raising farmed animals make up about 15 percent of global human-induced emissions, with beef and milk production as the leading culprits.
 In fact, even without fossil fuels, we will exceed our 565-gigaton CO2e limit by 2030.

 There is no such thing as “sustainable” meat, and plant-based alternatives to meat, dairy, and eggs take a mere fraction of the resources to produce as their animal-based counterparts.

-But a vegan diet isn’t just good for the planet—it also spares countless animals a lifetime of misery at factory farms.
+But a plant-based food isn’t just good for the planet—it also spares countless animals a lifetime of misery at factory farms.
 Pigs, cows, chickens, fish, and other farmed animals suffer horribly.
 From birth to death, these innocent animals are caught in a nightmare: crated and caged, cut and burned, and violently killed.

 Just as there is no question that climate change is real, there is no question that killing animals for food is terrible for the planet.
-Join the millions of people helping protect farmed animals and the planet by switching to a vegan diet.
+Join the millions of people helping protect farmed animals and the planet by eating more plant-based foods.